Associate Professor of German

 She started her academic career as an instructor at East Stroudsburg University of Pennsylvania from 2005 to 2007.
 She also taught extensively at Yale as a teaching assistant and served as chair of Yale's Summer Language Institute in 2004.

-She has taught courses in the German language, German literature of the Middle Ages, post-World War II German literature, Goethe, and King Arthur and the Holy Grail in literature.
+She has taught courses in German language, German literature of the Middle Ages, post-World War II German literature, Goethe, and King Arthur and the Holy Grail in literature.
 Her research interests focus on medieval German literature, particularly the 12th and 13th centuries, and courtly culture in Germany in the Middle Ages.
 She also is interested in medievalism in modern German literature.